 The Brother MFC-J5330DW might look like your typical multifunction printer (opens in new tab), but it's got more than a few tricks up its sleeve.
 First and foremost, this machine can also print on A3.

 Due to its deep 250-page capacity paper tray, rapid duplex (two-sided) print speeds, the inclusion of a fax facility and a 50-page ADF (automatic document feeder), we can see that the Brother MFC-J5330DW is aimed at the busy small to medium business user.
-That means you won’t find consumer-friendly features like an SD vard slot or NFC for hooking up a mobile device, but this machine does offer Ethernet and Wi-Fi connectivity along with the usual square USB port.
+It's not a home printer (opens in new tab), so you won’t find consumer-friendly features like an SD card slot or NFC for hooking up a mobile device, but this machine does offer Ethernet and Wi-Fi connectivity along with the usual square USB port.

 The J5330DW is a well-specified inkjet with a fairly high print resolution of 4,800 x 1,200 dpi – which makes it rather good at printing photos on photo paper – and its scan resolution is only slightly lower at 2,400 x 1,200 dpi.

 The ability to load A3 paper, one sheet at a time, is a real bonus that makes it possible to print full-colour A3 posters, or A4 booklets.

 If the MFC-J5330DW was merely an A4 multifunction printer, like the Canon Maxify MB2750, we would complain about it taking up a little more desk space.
 However, the fact that it can accept A3 puts it in a very different bracket.
 A4 sheets can be loaded into the tray in a portrait orientation, which means the drawer doesn’t stick out awkwardly, as with most A4 printers.
 Or you can extend the tray and fill it with 250 sheets of A3 paper.
 The scanner bed, however, is limited to A4.